-An expert surveyor will visit the property you’re moving into and carry out a thorough inspection, from top to bottom.
+An expert surveyor will visit the property you’re moving into and conduct a thorough inspection from top to bottom.
 They might bring specialist equipment with them to conduct aerial photography, thermal imagery and laser measuring.

 That being said, the appraisal process is non-invasive.
-This means that no changes are made to the building or its equipment in the course of the inspection (e.g., drilling or removal of technical equipment).
+This means that no changes are made to the building or its equipment during the inspection (e.g., drilling or removal of technical equipment).
 The surveyor won’t open the walls or lift the floorboards – if there’s an issue there, they will simply log what they can see and measure and recommend the next steps.

 They tend to record data digitally using specialist snagging apps.
 In the app, they can collect together notes, photos and video evidence in a single place.
-Their inspections are extremely thorough – every single room of the home will be inspected, every appliance, and the quality of different installations will be double-checked.
-They’ll also check the attics, basements, and exterior of the property to make sure that it’s all up to the standard described in the contract.
+Their inspections are extremely thorough – every single homeroom will be inspected, and every appliance and the quality of different installations will be double-checked.
+They’ll also check the attics, basements, and exterior of the property to ensure that it’s all up to the standard described in the contract.

 At the end of this process, a professional surveyor will send you a complete report of all snags